-Smart setlist planning with killer song selection is what makes the difference for an audience between a two hour show that passes in the blink of an eye and leaves you wanting more, and an hour long concert that drags on and on.
-Even if you play the exact same songs two nights in a row, switching up the order can do a lot to affect the experience of your crowd.
-Here are some tips for how to create the most effective setlist.
+Smart setlist planning with killer song selections can make the difference for an audience.
+Either a two hour show, passing in the blink of an eye or an hour long concert that seems to drag on and on.
+Even if you play the same songs two nights in a row, switching up the order can do a lot to affect the crowd’s experience.

 - Create a rhythmic ebb and flow.
 A few high-energy songs in a row followed by a few down-tempo ones will allow your audience to catch their breath, without letting them get bored.

 - Mix up covers and originals.
-If you notice people are starting to drift or lose attention, bust out a popular cover that will get everyone engaged and singing along — then switch back to your originals when you’ve caught their interest.
+If you notice people are starting to drift or lose attention, bust out a popular cover.
+This gets everyone engaged and singing — then switch back to originals when you’ve regained their interest.
 Likewise, mix your new material in carefully among your older hits to make the audience more receptive.

 - Leave space for improvisation.
 Determine with your bandmates where you can work in some really fun solos, and be sure to mix it up.
-Make sure that even if you’re playing the same songs, the experience of seeing you perform live is never the same from night to night.
+Make sure even if you’re playing the same songs, the experience of seeing you perform live differs from night to night.

 - Save your biggest hits.
-Always be sure to go out with a bang, and save a few pieces of your strongest material for the encore to leave the audience wanting more.
+Always be sure to go out with a bang.
+Save a few pieces of your strongest material for the encore leaving the audience wanting more.

 - Don’t stress too much about the first song.
-You’ll be nervous, the sound guy might still be adjusting levels, and your audience might still be at the bar getting a drink.
+You might be nervous The sound guy could still be adjusting levels.
+Your audience might still be at the bar getting a drink.
 Too many musicians get overly worked up about nailing the first song.
-Just start playing and trust that you and the audience will find your groove.
+Just start playing and trust you and the audience will find your groove.

 How to write a setlist based on the gig

-Be ready to present different setlists that fit different types of performances.
-At a sit-down gig, focus on slower tempo songs to create a thoughtful atmosphere; take advantage of having the full attention of your audience to explore the nuances of your sound and let your lyrics shine.
+Present different setlists that fit all types of performances.
+At a sit-down gig, focus on slow tempo songs to create a thoughtful atmosphere.
+Take advantage of having the audience’s full attention to explore the nuances of your sound and let your lyrics shine.

-Finally, at a restaurant or coffee shop where people will likely be wrapped up in their own conversations or focused on eating dinner, don’t try to compete for their attention.
+Finally, at a restaurant or coffee shop people will likely be wrapped up in conversation or focused on eating dinner.
+Don’t try to compete for their attention.
 Just maintain a steady rhythm and upbeat, fun vibes without being intrusive.